Retirement Living Hub

 You can approach this aspect of family downsizing with several structured methods:

 1. Create a “Wants” List: Ask family members to list a few items they genuinely want and why.
 This provides insight into their priorities and helps manage expectations.
-You might find that different family members desire different items, making distribution easier.
+Our daughter Karen, for example, really wanted the old wooden rocking chair that used to be in our living room.
+Our son Michael, living in Seattle, didn’t want any physical items, but asked for digital copies of old family photos.

 2. The “Drawing Straws” or “Rotation” Method: For highly desired items with multiple claimants, consider a lottery system.
 Assign numbers to items and family members, or take turns picking.
 This method, while seemingly simplistic, can introduce an element of impartiality.